selfwithin/docs/documentation.md

 # Introduction to Peercoin

 Hello, and welcome to the Peercoin Documentation website.
-We hope to help you understand more about this coin, its philosopy and technologies that runs behind it.
+We hope to help you understand more about this coin, its philosophy and technologies that runs behind it.
 Before getting too technical, we invite you to dive a little bit into the history of Peercoin, learning why it was created, and the purposes behind it.

 ## Peercoin Genesis: 2012

-Since the creation of Bitcoin (Nakamoto 2008), proof-of-work has been the predominant design of peer-to-peer crypto currency.
-The concept of proof-of-work has been the backbone of minting and security model of Nakamoto’s design.
+Since the creation of Bitcoin (Nakamoto 2008), Proof-of-Work has been the predominant design of peer-to-peer cryptocurrency.
+The concept of Proof-of-Work has been the backbone of mining and security model of Nakamoto’s design.
+In 2012, Sunny King and Scott Nadal proposed an alternative form of consensus that was both more secure, but also energy efficient.
+Proof-of-Work, however is subject to centralized mining, large amounts of power consumption, and majority attacks.
+Centralized mining comes about due to the increased profits and production from large scale mining operations.
+Proof-of-Stake sought to provide sustainability and improved security through energy efficient staking and time-based confirmations (coin age).
+Instead of electricity and computing power, time could be used as a verification method that would prevent many of the issues plaguing Proof-of-Work consensus.
+Proof-of-Stake guards the blockchain, keeping users safe, while dynamic Proof-of-Work mining provides economic competition and maintains a balance in distribution.
+Dynamic mining and staking allow for around 1% inflation a year, making it extremely practical for long term use.

+Since its first block in 2012, Peercoin has remained one of the most energy effective, secure, and size effective blockchains in existence.
+Many projects have been created using Proof-of-Stake or derivatives, and all can be traced back to Peercoin's original model.
+Off-chain transactions are extremely compatible with Proof-of-Stake, meaning future developments and scaling will be easy to develop and deploy with Peercoin.

 ---